01 of 06

 - Condenser fan (blows air through hot condenser coil to outdoors)

 The whole package is neatly housed in a metal enclosure and sits partly in and partly out of your room's window.
-Here's a look at some common problems you may run into and how to fix them.Continue to 2 of 6 below.
+Even with yearly maintenance, there are some common issues that can occur with window units.
+Here's a look at how to fix them.Continue to 2 of 6 below.

 02 of 06